KovSandor/2024ExoticBeams/index.markdown

 You have already seen the Particle Identification Diagram (PID) on my poster and the final fitted histograms which give our final half-life and delayed neutron emission probabilities.
+In the following I would like to briefly introduce the steps to make this happen.

 ![PID](/pid_web.png)